zldzksk1/USC-CSCI-576-Multimedia-and-System/README.md

 # CSCI-576---Video-Player
 Final project for the CSCI 576 - Multimedia System

-Our project entails the implementation of a sophisticated video player with four primary features: play, pause, stop, and seamless scene navigation.<br>
+Our group project entails the implementation of a sophisticated video player with four primary features: play, pause, stop, and seamless scene navigation.<br>

 # Shot and Scene Detection / Scene segmentation using Cosine Similarity
 - Divide Shots comparing the differences between adjacent frames